Keep Up With McLean!

 Receive the latest news in your inbox each month.

 As a liaison between child and adolescent research and clinical care, Randy Auerbach, PhD, is instrumental in forging collaborative relationships that benefit McLean Hospital patients.
-Through his role as Center for Depression, Anxiety and Stress Research Liaison to the Nancy and Richard Simches Division of Child and Adolescent Psychiatry, Auerbach fluidly integrates research into patient care with the ultimate aim of improving treatment outcomes.
+Through his role as Center for Depression, Anxiety and Stress Research Liaison to the Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry, Auerbach fluidly integrates research into patient care with the ultimate aim of improving treatment outcomes.